-The mention of his life being spared again was a reference to these two ship disasters he was involved in.
+The mention of his life being spared again was a reference to the wreck of the Trenton.

 The thing that ties all this together for me is that is the widely believed notion that William Randolph Hearst’s New York Journal articles fueled the flames of war.
 The sensational journalism propelled us into a bloody conflict with Spain.